- 1. Name of the medicinal product

 FertilityNo data are available on the effect of denosumab on human fertility.
 Animal studies do not indicate direct or indirect harmful effects with respect to fertility (see section 5.3).

-Summary of the safety profileThe safety of XGEVA was evaluated in:5,931 patients with advanced malignancies involving bone and is derived from active-controlled, clinical trials examining the efficacy and safety of XGEVA versus zoledronic acid in preventing the occurrence of skeletal related events.
+Summary of the safety profileThe safety of XGEVA was evaluated in: • 5,931 patients with advanced malignancies involving bone in active-controlled, clinical trials examining the efficacy and safety of XGEVA versus zoledronic acid in preventing the occurrence of skeletal related events. • 523 patients with giant cell tumour of bone in single-arm, clinical trials examining the efficacy and safety of XGEVA.
 The adverse reactions identified in these clinical trials and from post-marketing experience are presented in table 1.

 |MedDRA system organ class||Frequency category||Adverse reactions|